x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Info.md

 | `git checkout -b branchname` | check-out the branch you are interested in; giving you a local working copy.  |
 | `git status` | List all *new or modified* files |
 | `git diff` | Show file differences that **haven't been** staged |

+## Personal Access Token
+I cannot push my changes as I need an access token?
+To generate a personal access token to sign in instead of password:
+ - Go on GitHub
+ - settings
+ - developer settings
+ -Personal Access Token
+ - Generate.
+Write this code down somewhere if you need it again.